 - Project designed and executed in 7 months

-In addition to the design, manufacturing and installation of the new Burj Khalifa media facade, Emaar also contracted SACO’s media division, SACO MEDIA COLLECTIVE, to design and create bespoke content as part of the Burj Khalifa daily shows.
+In addition to the design, manufacturing and installation of the new Burj Khalifa media façade, Emaar also contracted SACO’s media division, SACO Media Collective, to design and create bespoke content as part of the Burj Khalifa daily shows.

-SACO MEDIA COLLECTIVE was created to bring the best creators, artists and producers together in collaboration with SACO’s production management team with the intent to deliver incredible immersive digital content and storytelling for large-scale live and architectural projects.
+SACO Media Collective was created to bring the best creators, artists and producers together in collaboration with SACO’s production management team with the intent to deliver incredible immersive digital content and storytelling for large-scale live and architectural projects.